jimmykallhagen/Nordix/README.md

   - Maintained by **JeremyStarTM** and **yarost12**
   - *When Intel abandoned Clear Linux, they kept the dream alive*

-> _After Intel announced the shutdown of Clear Linux on July 18th 2025, these two developers refused to let the fastest kernel patchset die.
-Nordix is proud to build upon their work._
+> _After Intel announced the shutdown of Clear Linux on July 18th 2025, these two developers refused to let the fastest kernel patchset die.<br>
+> Nordix is proud to build upon their work._
+>
+> *Nordix will carry on the Clear Linux legacy of performance, both in heart and soul.*

 ### Nordix ZFS implementation is built upon:
 - [**OpenZFS**](https://github.com/openzfs/zfs) — The open-source ZFS project for Linux and FreeBSD